teynav/bash_vault/README.md

     ```
 ## Demonstration

+Right-Click on these gif and click "Open Image in New tab" to view them properly

 1. Creating a new vault , and you can see force exit will close all mounts ( and so will rebooting your system)

 ![Video](./source/create_vault_and_foce_close.gif)